utrechtzouk/utrechtzouk.github.io/friday-classes.md

 ## Zouk Workshops on Friday the 24<sup>th</sup>

-Content of the workshops is yet to be determined.
 Key movement concepts
 focus on how to let your movement flow through your body while dancing and keeping your connection.